coder/docs/environments/editors.md

 > If you need a valid license to run your IDE locally, you'll also need one to
 > run it in Coder.

-### System requirements
+### System Requirements

-For the best possible experience it is recommended to run the editor in an environment with:
+For the best possible experience it is recommended to run the editor in an environment with at minimum the following resources:

-- at least 8 Gb of RAM
+- 8 GB RAM
-- a CPU with at least 4 cores
+- 4 CPU cores

 ### Known Issues